Docs / Start here

 Pick the DNS provider that hosts your zone — Galley uses the DNS-01 ACME challenge so wildcards work without exposing any service publicly during issuance.
 The provider variable names (CLOUDFLARE_DNS_API_TOKEN, ROUTE53_*, etc.) are listed on the DNS and TLS page.

-4. Bring it up
+4. Bring up the control plane

-docker compose up -d
+docker compose up -d postgres bus galley-server galley-dashboard proxy

 docker compose logs -f galley-server